ygsiro/windows-codecs/wincodecs/IWICPlanarBitmapFrameEncode.md

 The full scanline width must be encoded, and the width of the bitmap sources must match their planar configuration.

-Additionally, if a pixel format is set via IWICBitmapFrameEncode::SetPixelFormat, it must be GUID_WICPixelFormat24bppBGR.
+Additionally, if a pixel format is set via [IWICBitmapFrameEncode][wbfe]::SetPixelFormat, it must be GUID_WICPixelFormat24bppBGR.

 The supported pixel formats of the bitmap sources passed into this method are as follows: